Electrical Burns: Causes, Complications, & Management

 A high-voltage electrical injury is defined as more than 1000 volts.
 It can cause an injury through the current transmission and also flash burns.

 These patients are less likely to have direct contact with the source.
-Instead are injured indirectly through an arc of flash flame.
+Instead, they are injured indirectly through an arc of flash flame.

 Flash burns